ADVANCING WOMEN'S RIGHTS AND ACHIEVING GENDER EQUALITY

 Addressing the challenge of global food security through the twenty first century is linked with other global issues, most notably climate change, population growth and the need to sustainably manage the world's rapidly growing demand for energy and water.
 Global progress in ensuring a sustainable and equitable food supply chain will be determined by how coherently these long term challenges are tackled.

-This will also determine our progress in reducing global poverty and achieving the Millenium Development Goals.
 The challenge is to deliver nutritious, safe and affordable food to a global population of over 9 billion in coming decades, using less land, fewer inputs, with less waste and a lower environmental impact.
 It is clear that research is vital to meeting this challenge.

 All this has to be done in ways that are socially and economically sustainable.